We’re determined to make life better for people seeking safety in Scotland. Here’s how we’re standing up for refugee rights.

 Supporting people in desperate need

-In the last year we have supported more than 350 people facing homelessness and destitution, helping them access mental health services, get legal advice and find food, clothing and homelessness support.
+In 2022-23 we supported more than 350 people facing homelessness and destitution, helping them access mental health services, get legal advice and find food, clothing and homelessness support.

 Read more about how we’re helping people in crisis.